ROCm/aomp/bin/README.md

 AOMP Developer README.md
 ========================

-AOMP is the AMD OpenMP Compiler.
+AOMP is a scripted build of LLVM and supporting software.
+It has support for OpenMP target offload on amdgcn GPUs.
 This is the AOMP developer README stored at:
 ```
 https://github.com/ROCm-Developer-Tools/aomp/blob/master/bin/README.md
 ```